wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

     Although federated login flows in both [conventional login]({{base_path}}/guides/authentication/federated-login/) and app-native authentication redirect the user to the external IdP, there is a subtle difference between them.

+    - **In a conventional flow**,
+        - {{product_name}} redirects the user to the external IdP.
+        - User completes authentication in the IdP.
-    - In a conventional flow, {{product_name}} redirects the user to the external IdP.
-Once the authentication is complete, the user is redirected back to {{product_name}} with an authorization code.
+        - Once the authentication is complete, the user is redirected back to {{product_name}} with an authorization code.
+(Callback URL is set to {{product_name}})

+    - **In app-native authentication**,

+        - Application makes an authorization request (to initiate federated login) to {{product_name}} and sets the callback URL to the application.
+        - {{product_name}} constructs a redirection URL (Callback URL is set to the application) and sends it back to the application.
+        - The application redirects the user to the external IdP using the redirection URL.
+        - User completes authentication in the IdP.
-    - In app-native authentication, {{product_name}} constructs a redirection URL (in which the callback URL is set to the application) and sends it to the application.
-The application redirects the user to the external IdP using the redirection URL.
-Once the authentication is complete, the IdP redirects the user back to the application (using the callback URL) with an authorization code.
-The application then sends the authorization code to {{product_name}}.
+        - Once the authentication is complete, the IdP redirects the user back to the application (using the callback URL) with an authorization code.
+        - The application then sends the authorization code to {{product_name}}.

     App-native authentication handles it this way so as to maintain the API-centric flow between {{product_name}} and the application.